exposr/exposrd/README.md

     curl --resolve example.localhost:8080:127.0.0.1 http://example.localhost:8080

+## Configuration
-## Using environment variables
+### Using environment variables

-Each option can be given as an environment variable instead of command line option.
+Each option can be given as an environment variable instead of a command line option.
 The environment variable is named the same as the command line option in upper case with `-` replaced with `_`, and prefixed with `EXPOSR_`.

 For example the command line option `--http-ingress-domain example.com` would be specified as `EXPOSR_HTTP_INGRESS_DOMAIN=example.com`.